Sometimes, overthinking can get the better of us

 A few other things that might help you:

-♢My book, You Are Enough: to help you elevate your thoughts, align your energy and get out of the comparison trap, and It’s All Good, to help you surrender and trust the bigger plan.
+- My books, You Are Enough, to help you elevate your thoughts, align your energy and get out of the comparison trap, and It’s All Good, to help you surrender and trust the bigger plan.

-♢ A 1:1 kinesiology alignment session: to help you clear blocks, overwhelm, perfectionism and procrastination, align your energy, and move towards what you really want to be creating, attracting and receiving in your life.
+- 1:1 kinesiology alignment sessions or programs to help you clear blocks, overwhelm, perfectionism and procrastination, align your energy, and move towards what you really want to be creating, attracting and receiving in your life.

 Do you have any tried-n-true methods or practices that help you tune out overthinking and tune into trust?
 Let me know in the comments below.